DeeplyBrinedCode/batmo/README.md

 # batmo
-Main repository for ECEGR 2000 final project.
+Main repository for ECEGR 2000 final project

-Plan:
+**Plan:**
-Make an RC car that can detect obstacles.
+Make an remote controlled car that can detect obstacles

-Setup:

-Servo Connections:
+**Setup:**

+**Pico-Pico Connections:**

+Both Picos should be placed side by side, with VSYS and GND connected

+Any GPIO pin connected or file uploaded can be done to either Pico

+**Pico-Servo Connections:**

-GND to GND (Pin 6)
+Servo GND (brown wire) to Pico GND

-Vcc to 5V (Pin 4) or to 3V (Pin 1)
+Servo Vcc (red wire) to Pico 3v3 or Pico 5v if available

-S1 to GPIO14 (Pin 8)
+S1 (orange wire) to Pico GPIO6

 S2 unconnected

 <img width="581" height="269" alt="image" src="https://github.com/user-attachments/assets/e910def1-6b8f-4961-bba8-65e68d6512c7" />

-Ultrasonic Distance Sensor Connections:
+**Pico-Reciever Connections:**

-GND to GND (Pin ?)
+Reciever GND to Pico GND

-Vcc to 3V (Pin ?) *Eliminates need for voltage divider, but decreases range from 100cm to 84cm
+Reciever Vcc to Pico 3V *Eliminates need for voltage divider, but decreases range and accuracy

-Echo to GPIO24 (Pin ?)
+Reciever Echo to Pico GPIO27

-Trig to GPIO23 (Pin ?)
+Reciever Trig to Pico GPIO28

+**Hardware Connections:**

+Pico-bot has a battery connected to it, just ensure the battery is plugged in

+Second Pico can be taped to Pico-bot with electrical tape

+Ultrasonic Reciever can be taped with electrical tape to Servo chassis

+Servo base can be taped with electrical tape to Pico-bot

+**Code Installation:**

+Replace SSID, PASSWORD, and RPI_SERVER_IP in pico/main.py with the relevant strings for your device

+Install files in /pico directory to Pico controller using the USB connector and an interpreter

+Install files in /rpi directory to Raspberry Pi with git